mikedilger/mosaic-spec/docs/record.md

    of output using BLAKE3's `finalize_xof()` function.
 This does not directly go into the record.
-3. Generate EdDSA ed25519ph pre-hashed signature of that 512-bit hash using the Signing private key, and providing the context string of "Mosaic".
+3. Generate EdDSA ed25519ph pre-hashed signature of that 512-bit hash using the Signing secret key, and providing the context string of "Mosaic".
 NOTE: ed25519 calls for a SHA-512 hash, but we use a BLAKE3 hash instead.
 Place the signature at bytes `[0:64]`.
 4. Copy the first 40 bytes of the hash to `[72:112]`.